scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/get_object.rst

 .. tip::

-  If the current version of the object is a delete marker, Zenko behaves as if the object were deleted and includes ``x-amz-delete-marker: true`` in the response.
+  If the current version of the object is a delete marker, XDM   behaves as if the object were deleted and includes ``x-amz-delete-marker: true`` in the response.